Quizizz raises $3 million and surpasses 10 million users

 India-based Quizizz combines game-design elements with self-paced questions and instant feedback to help students learn.
 To play, teachers use their own content, or choose from millions of educator-created quizzes.
 Students engage from any device.

-“I recommend Quizizz to every teacher and my students are so excited about having real input into something this big.
+“I recommend Quizizz to every teacher, and my students are so excited about having real input into something this big.
 There’s a great feeling of empowerment that most students don’t get,” said Deborah Grothaus, a high school physics teacher for Los Alamos Public Schools, in a statement.

 Different Quizizz game modes let students play as a group, or complete assignments at home.
 Features like points, customizable memes, and an optional leader board personalize the experience for each class.